 It’s a book about a book

 This book centers around a book, which I low-key love.
-We’re taken to Morocco 2019 where a young boy and his mother are plotting to steal a book from a museum and hand it over to the Islamic State.
+We’re taken to Morocco in 2019 where a young boy and his mother are plotting to steal a book from a museum and hand it over to the Islamic State.
 After craziness ensues the mom sadly detonates a suicide bomb so that her son can get away with the book in question.

 The son, Ayoub, hands the book to the Islamic State not really knowing why they even want it.
 He does take a small bodkin hidden in the spine before handing it over.
 A bodkin that coincidentally transports Ayoub back in time to the year 1647.
 Lucky for Ayoub, he gets adopted by some pirates and adapts well to that lifestyle.
-The only reason he wants to go back to modern-day is so he can gather all of the AK-47s and bring them back to the 17th century and become super powerful and dangerous.
+The only reason he wants to go back to the modern-day is so he can gather all of the AK-47s and bring them back to the 17th century and become super powerful and dangerous.
 Oof.

 The question of what the Islamic State will do with the book Ayoub stole is brought up throughout this twisty and turny story.
 We know this book contains some super secrets about a powerful weapon or weapons.
 I think it’s safe to say that one of those weapons is time travel.

 Then we have the lovely Experience/Peri Fuller who ends up finding a bodkin in the shallows of the ocean in Martha’s Vineyard.
 Can you guess?
 She also gets taken back in time.
 Except she ends up in New England/early America in the year 1657.
 Ten years after Ayoub.
 That means Ayoub is a few years older than Peri when she travels to the 17th century.

 She settles in with Thomas Mayhew’s colony, who also happens to be her 7th or so great-grandfather.
 She has this crazy family reunion with the Mayhew family, which would be great if she wasn’t trapped in the 1600s.